eBay/nice-modal-react/README.md

 ```

 ### Using with any UI library
-NiceModal provides lifecycle methods to manage the state of modals.
-You can use modal handler returned by `useModal` hook to bind any modal-like component to the state.
-Below are typical states and methods you will use:
+NiceModal provides lifecycle methods to manage modal state.
+You can use the modal handler returned by the `useModal` hook to bind any modal-like component to the state.
+Below are typical states and methods you'll use:

 * ***modal.visible**: the visibility of a modal.
-* ***modal.hide**: will hide the modal, that is, change `modal.visible` to false.
+* ***modal.hide**: hides the modal by changing `modal.visible` to false.
-* ***modal.remove**: remove the modal component from the tree so that your modal's code is not executed when it's invisible.
+* ***modal.remove**: removes the modal component from the tree so that your modal's code isn't executed when it's invisible.
 Usually, you call this method after the modal's transition.
-* ***modal.keepMounted** if you don't want to remove the modal from the tree for some instances, you can decide if call `modal.remove` based on the value of `keepMounted`.
+* ***modal.keepMounted**: if you don't want to remove the modal from the tree in some instances, you can decide whether to call `modal.remove` based on the value of `keepMounted`.

 Based on these properties/methods, you can easily use NiceModal with any modal-like component provided by any UI libraries.